cfjedimaster/brackets-w3cvalidation/README.md

 Issues/Updates
 =====
+[10/9/2014] Japanese translation by lclzd

-[10/3/2014] German translatoin by danielkratz
+[10/3/2014] German translation by danielkratz

 [9/9/2014] Two big updates by Denisov21.
 First, F9 can fire a re-scan.
 And then he added an Italian language file.
 Go Italy!